dimroc/blog/_posts/2017-04-09-machine-learning-who-gave-you-that-long-id.md

 --- INSERT 3d IMAGE

-Visualizing three dimensions can get trippy, twenty plus, unrealistic.
+Visualizing three dimensions can get trippy, so twenty plus is unrealistic.
-As such, we place our trust in math that the combination of these dimensions will yield confident results.
+As such, we place our trust in math and our test set that the combination of these dimensions will yield confident answers.

-Visualizing such high dimensions involve [Dimensionality Reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction) and is not something I did for this project.
+Visualizing such high dimensions involves [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction) and is not something I did for this project.

 ## Other Features